a2roger/backup/w1_generativeart/readme.md

 # Agents and Rules

-In this workshop, we'll review different Processing code examples and do small exercises.

 A flexible way to create generative output is to encode drawing behaviour in an _Agent_.
 An Agent is simply an encapsulation class that maintains and updates its own state based on some rules, and then draws part of an image.
 The usual approach is to create many Agents so they work collectively to generate semi-autonomous output.